88-degrees/Book-of-Changes/appendix02s2.md

 The various paragraphs seem to need no illustration beyond what may be found in the notes on the Text.

-<a name="fn_228"></a>[315:XXXIX](#fr_228) The Symbolism is described here a little differently from the form of it in Appendix I. [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) brings the same meaning out of it, however, in the following way:--'We have here a steep and difficult mountain, and again on the top of that there p.
-316 is water; each of the two trigrams is an emblem of perilousness.
+<a name="fn_228"></a>[315:XXXIX](#fr_228) The Symbolism is described here a little differently from the form of it in Appendix I. [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) brings the same meaning out of it, however, in the following way:--'We have here a steep and difficult mountain, and again on the top of that there [<sub>p.
+316</sub>](#p-316) is water; each of the two trigrams is an emblem of perilousness.
 There is peril, both above and below, in the figure; and hence it represents the difficulties of the state.'
 The application of the symbolism is illustrated by the words of Mencius, 'When we do not, by what we do, realise (what we desire), we must turn inwards and examine ourselves in every point.'

 From the lesson in paragraph 2 we saw that the moral value of conduct is independent of failure or success.
 It is said, 'Though the difficulties be too great for him to overcome, the sage accepts his desire, in order to stimulate others to loyal devotedness.'

-On paragraph 3, [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) says:--'Of the three lines of the lower trigram only the third is yang, above the two others which are of the yin nature.
+On paragraph 3, [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) says: -- 'Of the three lines of the lower trigram only the third is yang, above the two others which are of the yin nature.
 They cling to it, and are represented as if rejoicing in it.

 The view given of paragraph 4 is that of the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors.